openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 + Any of the ONVIF methods not implemented.

-If you do wish to implement more ONVIF features, I have found some example SOAP contents at the link below to be useful for most requests and responses.
+If you want to implement more ONVIF features, I have found some SOAP contents at the link below to be useful.
 Often example SOAP traces are not in the ONVIF documentation.
 <https://git.linuxmce.org/garagevibes/linuxmce/tree/08c52739954c0bfce7443eddc1ad4f6936a70fbe/src/Advanced_IP_Camera/onvif>